 Rarely, radiation therapy

 Immunodeficiency disorders may result from almost any prolonged serious disorder.
 For example, diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more can result in an immunodeficiency disorder because white blood cells do not function well when the blood sugar level is high.
-Human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more results in acquired immunodeficiency syndrome (AIDS), the most common severe acquired immunodeficiency disorder.
+Human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more results in acquired immunodeficiency syndrome (AIDS), the most common severe acquired immunodeficiency disorder.